pedropintoo/Superconducting-Circuits-Defects/labeling/README.md

 ## Working together in the same project

-Then, other users can access the project by going to `http://<ip_address>:8080` in their web browser.
+Then, other users can access the project by going to http://<ip_address>:8080 in their web browser.

 ## Saving and exporting annotations

-Important: to recreate the Label Studio don't forget to export in JSON format!! (see `/backup` folder)
+Important: to recreate the Label Studio don't forget to export in JSON format!! (see [backup/](backup))

-To train a YOLO model, you need to export as "YOLO format", and pass it through the `process-labeling.py` script.
+To train a YOLO model, you need to export as "YOLO format", and pass it through the [process-labeling.py](process-labeling.py) script.

 ## Help tutorial